kanwarjotp/TheMusicDictionary/readme.md

 This is a Dynamic Website that records audio snippets of songs at the user's machine and returns the title of the song.

-The Website, which serves as the front-end is fundamentally a Flask Whisky Server, with certain add-ons and personalisations to make it more, mainstream.
+The Website, which serves as the front-end is fundamentally a Flask WSGI Server, with certain add-ons and personalisations to make it more, mainstream.
 These additions are :

 1. Password Encryption, using Bcrypt
 2. Client Side Validation